WestPeakResearch/WestPeakWebsite/src/content/Hiring/index.md

 type: "page"
 ---

+# 2020 - 2021 APPLICATIONS

+Please apply to the Junior or Senior Analyst position through the following Google Form:  [https://forms.gle/Xjc8BwX6tgQVXqe88](https://forms.gle/Xjc8BwX6tgQVXqe88)

+If you have not attended our information session, review the recording of the session below as it answers most FAQs.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/w5TEPxA4Pj4" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+Full details regarding Junior and Senior Analyst positions can be found [here](HIRING_PACKAGE.pdf)

 ### WHAT WE DO

 WestPeak Research Association (“WestPeak”) is a student-run capital markets group that aims to create quality equity research while enriching the education of its members through active peer mentorship and structured training seminars.
 We seek to prepare our members with the necessary skills required for success in the capital markets.